tc39/proposal-temporal/docs/zoneddatetime.md

 This mode also matches the behavior of cross-platform standards like [RFC 5545 (iCalendar)](https://tools.ietf.org/html/rfc5545).

 During "skipped" clock time like the hour after DST starts, this method interprets invalid times using the pre-transition time zone offset if `'compatible'` or `'later'` is used or the post-transition time zone offset if `'earlier'` is used.
-This behavior avoids exceptions when converting non-existent local time values to `Temporal.ZonedDateTime`.
+This behavior avoids exceptions when converting nonexistent local time values to `Temporal.ZonedDateTime`.

 For usage examples and a more complete explanation of how this disambiguation works and why it is necessary, see [Resolving Ambiguity](./ambiguity.md).